cferdinandi/vanilla-js-academy/content/_index.md

 <div class="list-spaced">
 {{%md%}}
 1. **[Vanilla JS Essentials.](/essentials)** Learn the fundamentals of DOM manipulation and injection, working with APIs and asynchronous JavaScript, managing data with arrays and objects, and saving state with browser storage.
 2. **[Structure & Scale.](/advanced)** Learn how to structure and organize your code as your projects grow and scale.
-Dig into concepts like revealing module patterns, object-oriented programing (OOP), chaining, immutability, ES modules, and service workers.
+Dig into concepts like utility libraries, object-oriented programing, JavaScript classes, web components, ES modules, and service workers.
 {{%/md%}}
 </div>